openzfs/openzfs-docs/docs/Getting Started/openSUSE/openSUSE Leap Root on ZFS.rst

      rm /mnt/etc/resolv.conf
      cp /etc/resolv.conf /mnt/etc/

-   You will reconfigure network with yast2.
+   You will reconfigure network with yast2 later.

 #.
 Bind the virtual filesystems from the LiveCD environment to the new
    system and ``chroot`` into it::